Signal, Stress, and Selection

 The sequence is the intervention.

-Improve the signal environment and the biology improves its own decisions.
+Improve the signal environment and the biology may improve its own decisions.

 - Laplante M, Sabatini DM. mTOR signaling in growth control and disease.
 Cell.
 2012;149(2):274–293. doi:10.1016/j.cell.2012.03.017.
 For the oscillation argument: Purvis JE, Lahav G. Encoding and decoding cellular information through signaling dynamics.
 Cell.
 2013;152(5):945–956.